varun13169/Engineers_Garage/Timers in Atmega328p/README.md

 ###Description of Source Code:
-I used my own library lcd.h to display integer value of thread 1 and thread 2 on 16x2 LCD.
+I used my own library lcd.h to display integer value of thread 1 and thread 2 on 16x2 LCD.<br>
-First I initialised timer() function and defined relevant variables globally, then in main() function I declared pin 4,5,6,7,8,9 as output and I initialized lcd via start() allowed global interrupt via sei() and initialised timer via timer().
+First I initialised timer() function and defined relevant variables globally, then in main() function I declared pin 4,5,6,7,8,9 as output and I initialized lcd via start() allowed global interrupt via sei() and initialised timer via timer().<br>
-After initializing and defining necessary things I displayed 0 on both rows of lcd, and started an infinite loop.
+After initializing and defining necessary things I displayed 0 on both rows of lcd, and started an infinite loop.<br>
-Algorithm that I’m using is in ISR() block, which is executed on every 0.5 second interrupt.
+Algorithm that I’m using is in ISR() block, which is executed on every 0.5 second interrupt.<br>
-For more details please refer source code, it has been explained with comments in it.
+For more details please refer source code, it has been explained with comments in it.<br>